iota-community/Community-Governance/README.md

 The IOTA community did put up some topics to keep the talk a bit more specific in a forum style, so opinions can be better formulated and will stay visible and quickly found.
 If you have a topic to discuss, please check it fits under one of the main topics (voting power, voting proposals, ...) and add it as a comment there to avoid the forum spreading out over too many threads.

 This should not be a place of disputes over the past or the actions that lead to the fork, but of constructive forward-thinking working.
-Critical questioning of everything that happens here is welcome and encouraged, but spam or toxic behavior will not bring us forward and so should not be a part of this repo here.
+Critical questioning of everything that happens here is welcome and encouraged, but spam or toxic behavior will not bring us forward and so should not be a part of this Repo here.

 The primary and starting point of this process is the announcement made by the IOTA Foundation in this blog-post